 In addition, if we want to delete only records that match a certain set of conditions, we can do so by specifying a

 WHERE clause.
-So, if we have decided that the position of
+Let’s say that we have decided that the

 Now, if we query our

-DELETE statement does not mean a table will be deleted, rather it will delete the records within that table.
+DELETE statement does not mean a table will be deleted.
+It will delete the records within that table.